As the UK’s national fraud reporting centre, Action Fraud should be your first point of contact if you have been a victim of fraud.

 Fraud has repercussions for everyone, whether or not they are a direct victim of the crime.

 This money has to be repaid somehow, which means that the cost of products and services increase for us all.
 These are all reasons why it’s so important for people to report fraud.
-If we talk about fraud then we can beat it.

 Want to find out more about different types of fraud, computer crime, phishing, malware and internet crimes?
 Visit our A to Z of fraud.